kevinbleckmann/AI-Hackathon/genai-rockstar-contest-2023/fastchat/README.md

 # Generate Song Lyrics

-For this portion of the activity we will be using one of Intel's Optimized Cloud Recipes.
+We will be using one of Intel's Optimized Cloud Recipes.
 If you want to experiment with this on your own, you can find the recipe [here](https://github.com/intel/optimized-cloud-recipes/tree/main/recipes/ai-fastchat-amx-ubuntu).

-This recipe pre-installed and configured [Fastchat](https://github.com/lm-sys/FastChat) on the VMs that have been provisioned.
-The [Intel Extension for Pytorch](https://github.com/intel/intel-extension-for-pytorch) has been deployed, along with a few other components, for full details, refer to the recipe.
+This recipe is included in the Terraform module.
+This installs and configures [Fastchat](https://github.com/lm-sys/FastChat) on the VM created in your AWS account.
+The [Intel Extension for Pytorch](https://github.com/intel/intel-extension-for-pytorch) also deploys onto the VM, along with a few other components, for full details, refer to the recipe.

-Intel AMX has been enabled by default for this activity.
+Intel AMX has been enabled by default.

 ## Instructions

-You should recieve information about how to login to your assigned VM via the email address that you used to register.
-If not, please check with the on-site staff.
+You will run the Terraform Module [XXXXXXXXX]

 - Login to the VM using the provided credentials
 - Run the following command to start FastChat